 - Current or former Visitors to Canada (visitor visa holders)

 You can apply to replace your IMM1000 from within Canada, or from any other country in the world, even if you no longer live in Canada.
 Previously applications made from outside Canada needed to be sent to the nearest Canadian consulate.
 But now, all applications should be made to the IRCC Operations Support Centre in Ottawa.

 Why do you need your Record of Landing IMM1000?

 The most common reason people need their Record of Landing document is to give it to Service Canada to get Old Age Pension.
 You must demonstrate that you worked in Canada for a minimum of 10 years in order to apply for the Old Age Pension.
-This is why people born in Canada need to provide a copy of their Record of Landing with their Old Age Pension application.
+This is why people born in Canada need to provide a VOS (or their IMM 1000 or COPR) with their Old Age Pension application.

 The Record of Landing is also a supporting document needed for a PR card renewal or Grant of Canadian Citizenship application.
-If you do not have a PR card, you must have a copy of your Record of Landing to apply for Canadian citizenship.
-Also, if you are applying for a PR card, the Record of Landing is the only secondary ID document you can use for an applicant who is under 16 years old because they do not have a driver's license, university ID, or Notice of Assessment tax documents.
+If you do not have a PR card, you must have a copy of your COPR (or Record of Landing or a VOS) to apply for Canadian citizenship.
+Also, if you are applying for a PR card, the COPR (Record of Landing) is the only secondary ID document you can use for an applicant who is under 16 years old because they do not have a driver's license, university ID, or Notice of Assessment tax documents.

-What documents do you need to get your Record of Landing IMM1000?
+What documents do you need to get your Verification of Status?